openebs/website/website/src/blogs/2018-10-22-running-openebs-on-custom-rancher-cluster.md

     root@worker1 ~ # sudo docker exec kubelet iscsiadm -V
     iscsiadm version 2.0–874

-Ifyour output is similar to the sample above, then you have to remove iscsi from the node.
+If your output is similar to the sample above, then you have to remove iscsi from the node.
 OpenEBS target will use the iscsi inside the kubelet.
 Run the commands below to remove iscsi from the node.

     service iscsid stop
     sudo apt remove open-iscsi